-Since 1995 two different sampling programs in The Halocarbons and other Atmospheric Trace Species (HATS) group have measured sulfur hexafluoride (SF6).
-The programs include a flask system and an in situ program.
-Flask measurements started in 1995 with eight stations and continue today sampling at 15 locations (13 background air).
-A four channel gas chromatograph was developed in 1998 (called CATS).
-The CATS gas chromatographs are currently deployed at six field sites and make hourly measurements.
+Since 1995 two separate sampling programs in The Halocarbons and other Atmospheric Trace Species (HATS) group and one flask program in the Carbon Cycle Greenhouse Gasses group (CCGG) have measured sulfur hexafluoride (SF6).
+The HATS programs include a flask system and an in situ program.
+Flask measurements started in 1995 with eight stations and continue sampling at 15 locations (13 background air locations).
+The HATS group developed a four channel gas chromatograph in 1998 (called CATS) to upgrade and expand the in situ measurement program.
+The CATS gas chromatographs are currently deployed at five field sites and make hourly measurements.

-A combined data set has been developed to incorporate all of the HATS monthly mean measurements made by each program.
+A combined data set has been developed to incorporate all of the HATS monthly mean measurements made by each program; and SF6 measurements from the CCGG network at the same HATS locations.
 The combined data set is calculated by taking weighted averages of co-located measurements from background NOAA/ESRL GMD air measurement programs (listed below).
-All programs are on the same NOAA scale (NOAA 2006 scale for SF6) , and every attempt is made to correct known biases between measurement programs; however, there may be small differences that are not understood and characterized.
+All programs are on the same NOAA scale (NOAA 2006 scale for SF6), and every attempt is made to correct known biases between measurement programs; however, there may be small differences that are not understood and characterized.
 When comparing measurements from station to station, be aware that not all locations are composed of the same measurement programs.
 The hemispheric and global means in the combined data set are our best measure of long-term trends and are used for international and national assessments for background air measurements.
-Displayed below are the data sets used to produce the combined data set as well as several figures.
+Displayed below are links data used to produce the combined data set as well as several figures.